muxyz/website/index.md

 <p>
 We plan to take a crowdfunding approach for Mu to be squarely aligned with the community and initial adopters.
-As keeping with the governance plans, initial donations may be used as a path to membership or early access for testing.
+As keeping with the governance plans, initial donations may be used as a path to membership or early access.
 </p>
 <p>Funding plans will be announced soon.</p>
 </div>